GordonVi/goto/README.md

 - You don't need to cite my page
 - This can be used in any business without paying anything
 - This can be used by anyone for any reason without charge
+- This software is "AS-IS."
+There is no warrenty or support.
+- This was written and tested in 5 hours.
+The concepts are novice, but too simple to be a unique product.
+However, the functionality is important.

 https://github.com/GordonVi/goto